-Table 1

-Table 2

 To support the Evaluation of Transmission Impact (ETI) assessment process with the provision of updates of accepted-to-connect connections and their associated changes to the PSM.
 The submitted power system models will be suitable for use in the ETI analysis.

 An enhanced level of planning data exchanged between Network Operators and NESO; the data exchanged to largely be in the CIM format.